Large chunk of border wall funding diverted from tiny Guam

 “The fact is, by literally taking that money after it had been put in place and using it for something else, you now put those projects in jeopardy,” said Carl Baker, executive director of Pacific Forum, a Honolulu-based foreign policy think tank.

 The Senate on Wednesday passed a measure blocking Trump from raiding the military construction budget for the wall.
-The Democratic-controlled House is likely to pass the bill, but Trump is expected to veto it as he did with an identical measure in March.
+The Democratic-controlled House passed the bill on Friday, but Trump is expected to veto it as he did with an identical measure in March.

 The tiny island of Guam holds a naval base with fast attack submarines and an Air Force base with bombers that rotate in from the mainland.